 Today, Deaconess is equally active as a “social investor” through the Deaconess Foundation.
 Recognizing that other community providers are well qualified to satisfy specific healthcare needs in specific communities, the Deaconess Foundation provides financial support to those providers, particularly those focused on underserved and at-risk members of the community.

-Since 2012, Deaconess has awarded more than $13 million to a variety of community organizations that cater to vulnerable youth, the homeless, the addicted, the elderly, and other populations who are in need of a stabilizing support system.
+Since 2012, Deaconess has awarded nearly $16 million to a variety of community organizations that cater to vulnerable youth, the homeless, the addicted, the elderly, and other populations who are in need of a stabilizing support system.